igrigorik/videospeed/docs/controller-visibility.md

 - targeted and document-wide display actions;
 - timer expiry and controller teardown.

+Explicit `SHOW` / `HIDE` intent persists for the lifetime of its controller.
 Persistence across reloads, cross-frame synchronization, and ownership shared with page scripts are not part of this contract.
 Adding any of them changes the concurrency model and requires revisiting both the TLA+ state space and the DOM adapter.

 ## State